aspose-zip/Aspose.ZIP-API-References/english/python-net/aspose.zip.saving/storecompressionsettings/_index.md

 ## StoreCompressionSettings class

-Settings for Store compression method.
+Settings for Store compression within a ZIP archive.

 The StoreCompressionSettings type exposes the following members:
 ## Constructors